9 Asking Good Questions

 Other Things To Consider

-When you are collecting information, it’s important that you provide the respondent with some preliminary information.
-This might include a description of why are you asking them questions, how their data answers/data might be used, how long their information will be stored, how it will be stored, who will have access to it, and more.
+When collecting information, you must provide the respondent with some preliminary information.
+This might include a description of why you are asking them questions, how their data answers/data might be used, how long their information will be stored, how it will be stored, who will have access to it, and more.
 This lets your respondent know that their responses are important and valued, and helps to also provide them with a sense of trust in you and your ability to use their data wisely and appropriately.

 After you’ve asked each question, give the respondent some time to think about it, and to tell you their answer (especially for open questions).
 If you sense that they might not understand what you’ve asked, don’t rephrase the question immediately.
 Instead, ask if they need any clarification about what was asked.

-If you don’t understand something that a respondent has told you (or maybe you missed something while taking notes), feel free to ask for clarification – but let them finish their initial thoughts first.
-This is particularly helpful whenever our community partner uses jargon that is common to their domain of expertise.
+If you don’t understand something a respondent has told you (or maybe you missed something while taking notes), feel free to ask for clarification – but let them finish their initial thoughts first.
+This is particularly helpful when our community partner uses jargon that is common to them but unfamiliar to us.

 For example, while listening to responses from one of our community partners, we learned that many of the users of the tool we were developing for Community Living Cambridge enjoyed video games.
 While this wasn’t within the scope of the initial challenge, many students in CIS3750 opted to integrate that knowledge into their solution.

 Take care of yourself as well.
 Since our community partners are often working with people who are marginalized, traumatized, abused, or misunderstood by society or its systems and structures, you may hear or see things that are shocking or painful, or that negatively affect your mental health.
-Should you feel uncomfortable, please reach out to the teaching team, or to the resources listed in the course outline.
-The work we will do in this class is important, but your health is more important.
+If you feel uncomfortable, contact the teaching team or use the resources listed in the course outline.
+Our classroom work is important, but your health is more important.

 Activity 1: What’s Wrong With These Questions?

 Review Things To Avoid, then identify any issues you see with each of the following questions.
-How would you rewrite each of these questions so that they are good questions?
+How would you rewrite these questions so that they are good questions?

-• Mitacs provides federal and provincial matching dollars to researchers who work with SMEs and other industry partners to offer 4 to 8-month-long internships to graduate students.
+- Mitacs provides federal and provincial matching dollars to researchers working with SMEs and other industry partners to offer 4 to 8-month-long graduate student internships.
 Do you think taxpayers should be burdened with the cost of this program?